metaphorlism/redux-react/README.md

 # ReduxJS

-Using redux to manage your large state of data.
-State can become more complex after 3-4 more state in one of the components.
-Sometime we also want to pass state to deep layer of component and now it become state drilling into each component on top of our target component.
-That is why using state management like redux help you solve those problems.
+We are using redux to manage your large state of data.
+The state can become more complex after 3-4 more states in one of the components.
+Sometimes we also want to pass state to the deep layer of components and now it becomes state drilling into each component on top of our target component.
+That is why using state management like redux helps you solve those problems.

-Redux support a lot of framework:
+Redux supports a lot of frameworks:
 - NextJS
 - VueJS
 - Angular

-Since I am familiar with React, I will show you on how to use redux in our projects.
+Since I am familiar with React, I will show you how to use redux in our projects.

 ## Installation

 Firstly first, we'll need [nodejs](https://nodejs.org/en) installed.
-After the installation of node is completed, you can create our react project.
+After the node installation is completed, you can create a react project.

 ```bash
 $ npm create vite@latest